Willamette Zone

 Best bets for weekend fishing:

-- Several waterbodies will be stocked with trout this week, however the unseasonably hot weather we have been experiencing is most certainly going to impact trout stockings this season.
+- Several waterbodies will continue to be stocked with trout this week, however the upcoming hot weather will most certainly impact trout stockings.
 Many of the valley ponds are already too warm to receive their usual spring stockings.
+Check the stocking schedule for changes or try warmwater fishing.

-- Detroit Reservoir was stocked last week with 8,0000 trophy trout and will receive another 3,000 this week.
+- Detroit Reservoir was stocked with 4,000 trophy trout this week and will receive another 8,000 next week.
 Anglers are reporting decent kokanee catch.
 Juvenile spring chinook are active this time of year, feeding and trying to figure out how to migrate downstream.
 Anglers need to be able to tell them apart from kokanee and release any chinook unharmed.

 Trout stocking